-A youngster who accompanied her mother to “Take Your Kids to Work” Day at St. Louis investment firm Merriman-Hodge inadvertently earned a $40 million profit for the company.
+A youngster who accompanied her mother to “Take Your Kids to Work” Day on April 28 inadvertently earned the employer a $40 million profit.

-On April 28, acquisitions manager Norma Darden brought her three year-old daughter, Wanda, to the annual event where kids can witness their parents building consensus, deconstructing silos, and comparing apples to oranges and other fruit.
-When Norma was called into a sudden benchmarking session, Wanda waited in her mom’s office.
+Acquisitions manager Norma Darden brought her three year-old daughter, Wanda, to the annual event at St. Louis investment formulators Merriman-Hodge.
+There, Wanda joined other kids observing their parents building consensus, deconstructing silos, and comparing apples to oranges and other fruit.

-Sitting at her mom’s desk, and apparently just by punching random keys on the computer, the girl unknowingly purchased 40,000 shares of GlobalQ – which at 10 AM were selling at $9.48 per share.
+Sitting at the desk, and apparently just by punching random keys on the computer, the girl unknowingly purchased 40,000 shares of GlobalQ – which at 10 AM were selling at $9.48 per share.
 News of Global’s pending merger with Blumenthal TRM broke at 10:26, and by the time the market closed on Thursday, Global’s stock had jumped to $1,038.
 The $40 million profit marked the highest single-day earnings in the 25-year history of Merriman-Hodge.

-Wanda was awarded a $50 gift card and St. Louis Cardinals ball cap for her efforts.
+Wanda was awarded a $50 gift card and a St. Louis Cardinals ball cap for her efforts.
 As her mother was not directly involved in the transaction, she received no additional compensation.

 Ironically, this was the second such occurrence at a Merriman-Hodge kids day event – though the outcome of the first was decidedly different.
 In 2015, an 11 year-old boy cost the firm $14 million in a similar keypunching incident.